diabloxenon/frustool/README.md

 # frustool

 Financial and Technical Analysis Tooling library for Rust and Python.
 It's the tool for the financially frustuated people.
-Finding a proper tool for both the jobs is pain in the ass.
+Finding a proper tool for both the jobs could be the pain in the ass.